 Ana Lídia is a Biologist, Entrepreneur and Ph.D. in Medical Sciences.
 She has conducted research in Biophysics and remains committed to developing interconnections between Life Sciences and other fields of knowledge.
 She is enthusiastic about new technologies and their contributions to Healthcare.
 Acted in the private sector in leadership positions in the Biotechnology segment.

 Focused on synergistically combining academic knowledge and the dynamic energy of Startups to generate innovation for the health sector and benefits to society, she founded her startup and is an active member of Brazil’s entrepreneurial ecosystem.

 Guest speaker at several events, she shares her knowledge on the impacts of disruptive innovation on health and its market potential in Brazil.

+The Internet of Things is among the promising technologies of our time.
+And its advances are bringing in-deep changes for all economic sectors, especially to healthcare.
 Governments and private companies face difficulties in maintaining financial balance in health services.
 Factors such as population aging and medical inflation raise costs and stimulate debates around the world on how to maintain systems’ budget viability.
-To have a notion of the scale of the problem, according to data from the WHO and the IMF, the expectation for average headline inflation in 2018 is 2.5%, while for medical inflation is 7.2%.

 Society will only be able to provide such quality services and overcome these challenges by relying on the solutions that technology brings.
 IoT, as emerging technology, has the potential to cause great revolutions not only for patients, but mainly for managers and for the society that funds the system.